7 Asana Integrations to Reinforce Your Project Management

 Are you looking to try a more creative approach to your project task management?
 Give a shot at DigiSpoke, Asana extension which utilizes the concept of mind maps to collaborate on a project or task.

 With DigiSpoke you can easily turn your Asana tasks into visual presentations or mind maps and share them with your team.
 It will forecast progress on your tasks so that you would work faster and stay more productive.
 And by checking the Team Availability Heatmaps you will clearly see the past, present, and future availability of each team member.

 The intuitive drag-and-drop UI makes task management a breeze, allowing you to turn your ideas into live Asana projects quickly and stress-free.

 Price: free test-drive, $29/month for basic, $99/month for extended functionality, $199/month full package

 Asana is a brilliant tool for managing tasks and team communication.
-It’s like a PM’s basic survival kit, a simple and easy-to-use bag which packs only essential things that significantly facilitate your life in extreme situations.
+It’s like a PM’s basic survival kit, a simple and easy-to-use bag that packs only essential things that significantly facilitate your life in extreme situations.
 (Some projects can be one hell of extreme).
-That is why Asana so popular among a broad range of small to mid-size teams regardless of the type of business.
+That is why Asana is so popular among a broad range of small to mid-size teams regardless of the type of business.

 But if you don’t feel up to settling for less, you can add more functionality by means of third-party integrations.
 Accurate and thorough time tracking, Gantt charts, real-time communication – there are lots of useful Asana integrations that will help you to make the most out of your Asana and set it working the way that better fits your needs.